The final rule for Medicare’s Quality Payment Program for 2018 was released on November 2, 2017. It is available from the federal register here.

 Continue monitoring the Mingle Analytics Blog for additional articles on various Final Rule topics as we dig deeper into the rules.
 Have a question?
 Contact us now, or submit it via the comments section below.

 Want a more in-depth look at the 2018 Final Rule?
-Join Dr. Dan Mingle, founder and CEO of Mingle Analytics, for his upcoming webinar, The 2018 Quality Payment Program Final Rule – in Plain English, to receive concise overview.
+Watch these recorded webinars, presented by Dr. Dan Mingle, quality reporting expert and CEO of Mingle Analytics, on demand:

 Medicare reporting doesn't have to be overwhelming.
 This eBook will help you prepare for success!